tchoi8/tchoi8.github.io/_posts/2014-06-17-correctuseofart.md

 <img src="https://farm4.staticflickr.com/3923/14261916900_d6f37048cc_z.jpg">

-I used to think binary between art as something I want to do and everything else as something the world needs from me.
+The simplification of thinking binary between art as something I want to do and everything else as something the world needs from me can be convenient.
 It got confusing once I started to question social value of art and job I was doing.
 After completing few projects, as achievements as well as oversights, I'm realizing that the two are not completely separate and maybe some combinations the two can lead to realizations of ideas that are seemingly impossible on its own.

 Granted that the role of art does not need to be solely aesthetic or utilitarian, I am fascinated by projects that can be provocation and solution at the same time.